Beaufort Burdekin

 Beaufort Burdekin (27 December 1891 – 15 May 1963) was a British rower who competed in the 1912 Summer Olympics.

 Burdekin was born in Dorset but came from an Australian family after whom the Burdekin River was named.
+He was the youngest child of Sydney Burdekin and Lady Catherine Burdekin, nee Byrne.
+His father had been Mayor of Sydney from 1890-1891 but resigned the role due to ill-health and to travel with Catherine to England, where Beaufort was born.

 He was educated at Cheltenham College and at New College, Oxford.
 He was a crew member of the New College eight which won the silver medal for Great Britain rowing at the 1912 Summer Olympics.
 In 1914 he was a member of the Oxford Boat in the Boat Race.

 Burdekin became a member of Inner Temple.
 He served in the Royal Field Artillery during World War I and was wounded in action in France.
 In 1920 he went with his family to Sydney, Australia where he was a barrister.

 Burdekin married the feminist novelist Katharine Penelope Cade in 1915.
 They had two daughters, Katharine Jayne (b.
 1917) and Helen Eugenie (b.
 1920).
 The marriage ended in 1922.